 Sulfuric Acid is one of the most important industrial chemicals, and is used in the production of fertilizers, manufacturing chemicals, metal processing, and many other industries.
 However, it is also an aggressive acid that requires special storage consideration, and must always be handled with the utmost caution and safety.
-This article can help add a bit more clarity to some of the additional precautions to keep in mind while looking for sulfuric acid tank storage.
+This article can help to add a bit more clarity on “How to store sulfuric acid?” that can provide some of the additional precautions to keep in mind while looking for sulfuric acid storage tank.

 Fibreglass tanks, such as those offered by Belding Tank, can be a cost-effective method for storing sulfuric acid.
 Because sulfuric acid is an incredibly aggressive chemical, make sure that if you are going to purchase a fibreglass tank, that you choose one that is manufactured with high quality resins and acid resistant glass.
 You must also make sure that you never use a fibreglass tank to store concentrations of sulfuric acid above 80%.
 Something else you may want to keep in mind is that solutions of over 50% can discolor a fibreglass tank.

 Additionally, something else to consider when purchasing a sulfuric acid poly tank for storage is the utility of secondary containment.
 Because sulfuric acid is such a serious chemical, it is recommended that you ensure your tank has a secondary confinement.
 Secondary confinement can help catch sulfuric acid leaks before they become a danger to your staff and facility.
 Anything that can make the storage of sulfuric acid safer and more secure is always highly recommended.